rundsk/dsk/README.md

 ### Building DSK with your Frontend

 Please install the development tools as described in the _Development_ section, than use the following command to compile a dsk binary with your frontend.
+When using a frontend created by create react app.

 ```
 $ FRONTEND=/path/to/my/frontend make dist
+$ FRONTEND=/path/to/my/cra/frontend/build make dist
 ```

 ## Development